 - Bill and Donna, California 2007, 2008 & 2013

 Day 7: On the last day our return to Bella Bella again depends on Pacific Coastal Airline's schedule.
 We always make sure our guests arrive at the airport at the correct time and plan the morning accordingly.
 There may be a before- breakfast paddle for the early risers.
 The Columbia III then makes her way back to Bella Bella as we watch for wildlife and experience the beautiful sea, forests and mountains of the Great Bear Rainforest one last time before leaving.

-9 Night Tour: Again for 2014 we are offering a 9 night tour into BC's Great Bear Rainforest departing from and returning to Bella Bella.
+9 Night Tour: Again we are offering a 9 night tour into BC's Great Bear Rainforest departing from and returning to Bella Bella.
 As well as paddling the outer islands and the steep-sided inlets, the extra days gives us more time to explore the remote corners of this wilderness and more time to devote to wildlife viewing, especially one full day for hopefully seeing the spirit bear!